Thomas of Bayeux: Serving William II and Henry I

-Herbert de Losinga was appointed a papal legate in 1093 by Pope Urban II to investigate the matter of Thomas' profession of obedience to Lanfranc.
+Herbert de Losinga was appointed a papal legate in 1093 by Pope Urban II to investigate the matter of Thomas's profession of obedience to Lanfranc.
 Herbert seems to have done nothing about investigating the issue.
 Also in 1093, King William II gave the Archbishops of York the right to appoint the Abbot of Selby Abbey in compensation for the loss of York's claim to the Diocese of Lincoln.
 While Anselm was in exile after quarrelling with the King in 1097, Thomas consecrated Herbert de Losinga as Bishop of Norwich, Ralph de Luffa to the See of Chichester, and Hervey le Breton as Bishop of Bangor, an unusual step because these dioceses were in Canterbury's province, and it was Anselm's right to consecrate the new bishops.
 In 1100 after the sudden death of King William II and the seizure of power by the King's younger brother Henry, Thomas arrived in London too late to crown Henry I, as the ceremony had already been performed by Maurice, Bishop of London, in the absence of both archbishops.
 Anselm at this time was still in exile.
 Thomas was initially angry at the slight, until it was explained to him that the King had worried over the chance of disorder in the kingdom if there was a delay.
 To mollify him, Thomas was allowed to crown the King publicly at a church council held soon after the coronation.

 Death and legacy

 Thomas died at York on 18 November 1100.
 He was considered to have been an excellent archbishop, and ensured his cathedral clergy were well cared for.
 He repaired the cathedral and did much to promote trade in the city of York.
 Thomas also helped to advance the careers of his family; one of his nephews, Thomas II of York, became Archbishop of York in 1108, and another, Richard, became Bishop of Bayeux in 1107.

 During his lifetime, Thomas was praised for his learning, his encouragement of education in his diocese, and his generosity.
 He was an excellent singer and composed hymns.
-In his youth, he was known for having a sturdy build, and in his old age he had a ruddy complexion and snow white hair.
+In his youth, he was known for having a sturdy build, and in his old age, he had a ruddy complexion and snow-white hair.

 Thomas composed the epitaph placed on William the Conqueror's tomb in the Abbey of Saint-Étienne, Caen, but the chronicler Orderic Vitalis felt that Thomas was chosen more for his rank than for his skill in composition.
 Thomas did not concern himself with the church–state issues surrounding the Investiture Crisis, but he was tenacious in defending the independence of York against the efforts of Canterbury to assert primacy over the whole of England.
 Later authors, including William of Malmesbury and Hugh the Chantor, praised Thomas for his generosity, chastity, elegance, and charm.